|

 composites)

-Who pays into the system: All Brand-owners are covered by the regulation
+FLOW OF FUNDSWho pays into the system: All Brand-owners are covered by the regulation

 and the program is entirely industry-funded.
 Some brand-owners choose